 Finally, what question would you like to ask my readers?

-Thanks, Jocelyn, for visiting with us and telling us about your novel.
-Readers, Jocelyn has offered to give a signed copy of her book to the winner of our drawing on Monday, May 27.
-To enter, leave a comment below in answer to Jocelyn's question, above.
+Thanks, Connie, for visiting with us and telling us about your novel.
+Readers, Connie has offered to give a signed copy of her book to the winner of our drawing on Monday, December 16.
+To enter, leave a comment below in answer to Connie's question, above.
 "Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

-Be sure to check out my interview with Rachel Hauck, below.
+Be sure to check out my interview with Cynthia Hickey, below.
 Leave an appropriate comment at the bottom of the post to enter the drawing for a signed copy of the book.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer HERE.